isomerpages/moe-princesselizabeth/_our-curriculum/CCE/Character and Citizenship Education (CCE).md

 National Education is developed in our students via the commemoration of the following 4 NE Days:

-*   Total Defence Day
+*   Total Defence Day&nbsp;
 *   International Friendship Day
 *   Racial Harmony Day
 *   National Day

-and via the Social Studies curriculum.
-The Social Studies curriculum aims to develop the civic competencies of our pupils from Primary 1 to Primary 6.
+and via the Social Studies curriculum.&nbsp;The Social Studies curriculum aims to develop the civic competencies of our pupils from Primary 1 to Primary 6.
 Civic competencies, which encompass the body of knowledge, skills and values expressed in the Philosophy of SS, will empower students to be informed, concerned and participative citizens.

 ![](/images/CCE3.png)